 There will be four (4) exams, including the final (the final is not comprehensive).
-The first 3 exams will mostly consist of multiple choice questions from the text, as well as bonus questions from lecture, in-class exercises, and films.
-I may have a couple short answer questions on exam #3.
+The first two exams will mostly consist of multiple-choice questions from the text, as well as questions from lecture, inclass exercises, and films.
+Bonus questions will come from lecture, in-class exercises, and films only.
+I may have a couple short-answer questions on exam #3.
 I will not curve grades so bonus questions can help your grade a great deal.
-The bonus questions are usually short answer/essay.
-The final exam will consist of 40 multiple choice questions as well as short answers and essays worth 20 points.
-If you miss an exam, you may take an all essay make-up exam on the last day of classes for the semester.
-Friday, May 3rd. at 2:00 in this room only when you provide proof of and excused absence.
+This rewards those who come to class.
+The bonus questions are short answer/essay questions.
+The final exam will consist of 40 multiple choice questions, worth 80 points, as well as short answers and essays worth 20 points.
+If you miss an exam, you may have to take an all essay make-up exam, or combination of multiple choice and essay on the last Thursday of classes, Dec.
+4th at 2:00.
+Make up exams are permitted when you provide proof of an excused absence.
 I will lower your grade one letter grade from what you actually score on the exam (I deduct 10 points).
-If you miss this make-up, you receive an automatic 0 for the exam and an F for the semester.
+If you miss the make-up, you receive an automatic 0 for the exam and an F for the semester.
 Having to work is not an excuse for missing class.
 If you miss more than one exam on the day it is scheduled, I will automatically drop you from class.
-Please do not miss any exams!
+Please do not miss any exams.

 There will also be 3 additional projects to equal 100 points (the equivalent of an exam grade).
-One is a research project (World Bank Data Project).
-One is a culture project in which you will view a Youtube video and answer some questions.
-Another project is an analysis of a current event (due at the end of the semester).
-You'll use sociological concepts from your text in your analysis. will be due at the end of the semester.
-Further instructions will come.
+The first is a research project (World Bank Data Project or a World Health Project).
+The second project will consist of one of three possible culture projects in which you will view a YouTube video and answer 5 questions.
+You will not do well if you do not read the chapter prior to watching the video and answering the questions.
+The last project is an analysis of a current event, using text concepts and information for the analysis (more info. about this in class and on D2L).